SanjivPahari/PersonalFinanceLedger/README.md

 ## Features

 ### Homepage
 This is the homepage of the finance system.
 It shows all of the user's financial transactions.
+It also shows completed and pending transactions.
 If users clicks on a specific transaction, it will open up that specific user's transactions.

 ![Homepage Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/1_homepage.png)

 ### User Transactions
 This features shows a list of transactions made for a specific user.
 One can view the date, remark, type and amount of each transaction.
+It also shows the cumulative amount upto the specific point.

 ![User Transaction Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/2_user_transaction.png)